breimanntools/aaanalysis/docs/source/index/tables.rst

      - 1
    * - Shape
      - Subcategories regarding shape and steric characteristics of residues (e.g., side chain angle, symmetry, or measures of graph-based representation of residues such as eccentricity)
-     - Prabhakaran-Ponnuswamy, 1982; Karkbara-Knisley, 2016
+     - Prabhakaran-Ponnuswamy, 1982; Kakraba-Knisley, 2016
      - 45
      - 4
      - 6